 Install, the installer will check for the SQL CE 4.0 SP1 dependency.
 If the dependency is not found during installation, then the installer will install SQL CE 4.0 SP1.
 If it is present, then the installer will skip this step and proceed with the installation.

 During the installation step above, you will be asked to provide the connector installation location.
 By default it is

 C:\Connectors\ConnectorName.
 However, you may want to override it.

 You will be asked to configure log settings.
-If you are installing connector for the first time you may want to set debug mode on - to be able to track what happens on connector side when you run requests from OpenIAM.
+If you are installing the connector for the first time you may want to set debug mode on to be able to track what is happening on the connector side when you run requests from OpenIAM.

 If debug mode is disabled only information and error messages will appear in logs.
-Normally it will be just 1 record per request indicating that request was processed.
-So if not running debug mode connector does not consume much disk space.
-However, in debug mode log records amount significantly grows.
+Normally it will be just one record per request indicating that the request was processed.
+So if it is not running in debug mode the connector does not consume much disk space.
+However, in debug mode the log records amount significantly grows.

 If you select the